Please Note: AnimeMidwest has been moved to 2021.

 Check out their official page.
-They have a well written guide with all you need to know about getting tickets.
+They have a well-written guide with all you need to know about securing tickets.

 What’s the best part of Anime Midwest?
 What makes it the best Convention in Chicago?

 ConSweet!
-The Anime Convention has the entire first floor of the Hyatt Regency O’Hare giving out free snacks, food, and drinks.
+Anime Midwest has the entire first floor of the Hyatt Regency O’Hare giving out free snacks, food, and drinks.

-At other conventions, you might have to leave to find food or pay very high convention center or hotel prices for lunch, but not there.
+At other conventions, you might have to leave to find food or pay very high convention center or hotel prices for lunch, but not at Anime Midwest!

 What’s the best day to go?
 Friday, Saturday, or Sunday?

-Saturday is the busiest day, so if you love bustling crowds and cosplay, you want to go on Saturday.
+Saturday is always the busiest day (for any anime/comic convention), so if you love bustling crowds and cosplay, you definitely want to go on Saturday.

 They often have really amazing concerts on Friday night though, so if you’re into concerts, I suggest Friday.
 If you don’t like crowds so much, then Sunday it is!